mehmetmisset/demo-analytic-data-platform/articles/article-2-Extending-the-meta-data-model-with-dq-requirements.md

 ##  __1. The General Idea__

 <p style="text-align: center;"><i>
-    "Let agree that the implementation of a `Data Quality`-control is in essence the same thing as a `Data Transformation`, with the special feature that the all the results end up in the same `target`-dataset."
+    "Let agree that the implementation of a `Data Quality`-requirement is in essence the same thing as a `Data Transformation`, with the special feature that the all the results end up in the same `target`-dataset."
 </i></p>

 ---